k3s-io/docs/docs/introduction.md

 ---
 slug: /
-title: "K3s - Lightweight Kubernetes"
+title: K3s - Lightweight Kubernetes
 ---

 Lightweight Kubernetes.
 Easy to install, half the memory, all in a binary of less than 100 MB.